Struggling with (or afraid of) burnout in medical school? Here are our 4 favorite meditation apps for doctors-in-training.

 Unfortunately, when you’re expected to give so much of it, grabbing a mid-shift cup of coffee or taking a much-needed mental health break can feel impossible.

 Regardless, it’s critical to take time for yourself and to practice self-care.
-Here’s why: this year, 84% of medical students reported being burned out at least sometimes, and 45% reported feeling burned out constantly or frequently.
+Here’s why: in 2024, 84% of medical students reported being burned out at least sometimes, and 45% reported feeling burned out constantly or frequently.

 While you’re still in the early stage of your medical career, building positive mental health habits early on can help you avoid burnout in the future.
 As medical professionals, we’re all aware of how stress (financial, emotional, physical, etc.) can impact our day-to-day lives.